Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Disable minor Fib levels (0.236, 0.786) unless they align with other confluence

-Remember: The 0.618 retracement and 1.618 extension are the most reliable Fibonacci levels.
+Remember: The 0.618 retracement and 1.618 extension are the most significant Fibonacci levels.
 Start with these.

 Mistake #6: Using Static Levels in Dynamic Markets¶